Improving nutrition by irrigating the St. Mary’s farm that both feeds students and serves as a “classroom” for village women farmers.

 -

-TeamLift’s builder employs women on our construction crews.
+TeamLift’s builder employs women on his construction crews.
 They helped install the farm’s irrigation system.

 -

-Farm land is cleared for the installation of the solar-powered irrigation system.
+Farm land is cleared for the installation of a solar-powered irrigation system, allowing multiple plantings each year.

 -